-Your Apple Watch notifications can be set to private, if that’s what you want.
-Private notifications increase your privacy by preventing the full message from becoming visible unless you tap on a notification.
-Follow the process outlined in this quick step-by-step tutorial to learn how to keep your Apple Watch notifications private.
+Your Apple Watch notifications can be set to private if that’s what you want.
+These notifications increase your privacy by preventing the full message from becoming visible unless you tap the notification.
+In this brief tutorial, we will show you how to enable this.

 Private notifications on your wrist

-1) Open the companion Watch app on your paired iPhone.
+- Open the Watch app on your paired iPhone.

-4) Slide the switch labeled Notification Privacy to the ON position.
+- Slide the switch labeled Tap to Show Full Notification to the ON position.

 When this is on, notification details will only appear when you tap on an alert.